BUMETCS673/cs673f25a2project-cs673a2f25team3/team.md

 ## Junzhe Chen

-I am Junzhe, and this is my lazt semester in BU.
+I am Junzhe, and this is my last semester in BU.
 I have my Bachlor degree in math in University of Airzona.

 ## Qiuting Zhao